kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0413 License application procedures.md

 \(d\) *Renewal of license or permit.* After the FAA finishes its reviews, the FAA issues an order modifying the expiration date of the license or permit.
 The FAA may impose additional or revised terms and conditions necessary to protect public health and safety and the safety of property and to protect U.S. national security and foreign policy interests.

 \(e\) *Denial of license or permit renewal.* The FAA informs a licensee or permittee, in writing, if the FAA denies the application for renewal and states the reasons for denial.
-If the FAA denies an application, the licensee or permittee may follow the procedures of §413.21 of this part.
+If the FAA denies an application, the licensee or permittee may follow the procedures of [[Volume 4/C Licensing/0413 License application procedures.md#§413.21   Denial of a license application.|§413.21]] of this part.

 \[Doc.
 No. FAA-2006-24197, 72 FR 17019, Apr.
 6, 2007\]